 | Combo Softener + Iron Filter | $2,000 – $3,500 | $3,000 – $5,000 | $250 – $400 | 10–15 |

-Prices are CAD and exclude provincial taxes.
-Installation includes labour, fittings, and bypass valve.
+Prices are in CAD, excluding provincial taxes.
+Installation estimates include labour, fittings, and bypass valve.
+Actual costs vary by location and site conditions.

 | Province | Low End (CAD) | High End (CAD) | Notes |